-Synology Hybrid RAID: peculiarities of data organization and its recovery
+Synology Hybrid RAID: Storage layout and specifics of data recovery

 The release of less expensive NAS models along with the introduction of SHR in 2010 has contributed to the increasing popularity of Synology among home users and small businesses who became able to effectively store and share digital content without the need for thorough planning, performing any calculations or delving into complicated RAID concepts like mirroring, striping or parity.
 However, in spite of their robustness and convenience, such NAS appliences also develop problems that result in data loss and to successfully restore the missing files, one should have a grasp of data organization peculiarities typical of Synology RAID which directly impact the process of recovery from network-attached storages based on this technology.